abrshiz/Personal-Information/README.md

 - **Web:** HTML, CSS, JavaScript

 ## 🚀 About Me
-- 👨‍🎓 Currently studying SComputer Science at University of Dire-Dawa
+- 👨‍🎓 Currently studying Computer Science at University of Dire-Dawa
 - 💡 Interested in software development, web technologies, and learning new frameworks

 ## 🌐 Connect with Me